Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_brownfield_existing_vwan_hub/scenario_description.md

     - Create a private cloud with an initial management cluster
     - Do not enable the internet access toggle as this will be managed in the existing VWAN hub
     - Upon deployment completion, create an initial expressroute authorization key for attaching to the Hub ExpressRoute Gateway
-- Create a new ExpressRoute connection linking AVS to the existing ExpressRoute Gateway in the VWAN hub
+- Create a new **ExpressRoute connection** linking AVS to the existing ExpressRoute Gateway in the VWAN hub
     - Configure any addtional route table associations if required to ensure the 0.0.0.0/0 route gets propogated to AVS
-    - Enable the internet sec
+    - Enable the **Propogate Default Route** on the AVS expressRoute connection
 - Create **Service Health Alerts** for the AVS SLA related items Name    | Description | Metric | SplitDimension | Threshold | Severity
     ---     | :---:       | :---:  | :---:          | :---:     | :---: